nuwanrk/bl-compiler/README.md

-# bl-compiler
-Compiler written in Zig.
+A compiler written in Zig.